MarilynKeller/HIT/README.md

 ## Training parameters
 The default training parameters are in ```config.yaml```.
 The project uses hydra to load this config file.
-Each parameter of this file can be overwriten through command line arguments.
+Each parameter of this file can be overwritten through command line arguments.

 ## Monitoring the training